coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 <img src="./examples/original_samples.png" width="360" /> <img src="./examples/keras_prepro_samples.png" width="360" />

 ### Motion Blur
 Motion blur is the apparent streaking of rapidly moving objects in a still image.
+I thought it is a good a idea to create new samples in this way since the photos are taken from a camera placed on a moving car.

 <img src="./examples/original_samples1.png" width="360" /> <img src="./examples/mb_prepro_samples.png" width="360" />